-If you require any information about our use of your personal data or exercising your rights as outlined above, please contact us using the details provided in section 11.
-Further information about your rights can also be obtained from the Information Commissioner’s Office or your local Citizens Advice Bureau.
+If you require any information about our use of your personal data or exercising your rights as outlined above, please contact us using the details provided in section 13.

-If you have any cause for complaint about our use of your personal data, please contact us using the details provided in section 11 and We will do our best to solve the problem for you.
+If you have any cause for complaint about our use of your personal data, please contact us using the details provided in section 12 and we will do our best to solve the problem for you.

-Depending upon your use of our Site and/or our products and services, we may collect, use, store and transfer some or all of the following personal data:
+Depending upon your use of our Site, we may collect, use, store and transfer some or all of the following personal data:

 - Email address;

-Technical Data, including internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our Site; Profile Data, including purchases or orders made by you, your preferences, feedback and survey responses; Usage Data, including information about how you use our Site, products and services;
+- Technical Data, including internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our Site;

-Marketing and Communications Data, including your preferences in receiving marketing from us and our third parties and your communication preferences; and
+- Marketing and Communications Data, including your preferences in receiving marketing including our newsletter from us and our third parties and your communication preferences; and

 We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, political opinions, trade union membership, information about your health and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.